»Music should never be merely comfortable, never fossilized, never soothing.

 It should startle people and reach deep down inside them, forcing them to reflect.«

-This is the personal mission statement of Helmuth Rilling, the conductor, teacher and ambassador of Bach throughout the world.
-In 1954 Helmuth Rilling founded the Gächinger Kantorei, and in 1965 the Bach-Collegium Stuttgart joined him as an instrumental partner.
+This is the personal mission statement of Helmuth Rilling, the conductor, teacher and ambassador of Bach throughout the world, who founded the International Bach Academy Stuttgart in 1981 and directed it until 2013.
+As the "original cell," Helmuth Rilling gathered singers to form the Gächinger Kantorei in 1954, and in 1965 the Bach-Collegium Stuttgart joined him as an instrumental partner.
 His intensive study of the works of Johann Sebastian Bach dates from this period.
 He has also contributed to the rediscovery of Romantic choral music and promotes contemporary music by regularly commissioning compositions.
 With his ensembles, Rilling has given countless concerts internationally and has been in demand as a guest conductor with leading orchestras around the world.
 A special friendship binds him to the Israel Philharmonic Orchestra, which he conducted in over 100 concerts together with the Gächinger Kantorei.
 From 1970 to 2013 he was Artistic Director of the Oregon Bach Festival, which he co-founded, one of the most high-profile music festivals in the USA.

 In 1981 he founded the Internationale Bachakademie Stuttgart.
 Rilling's music pedagogical impetus manifested itself internationally in workshops and work phases at universities and colleges worldwide, as well as in the compilation of international youth ensembles.
 Helmuth Rilling was the first conductor to record all of Johann Sebastian Bach's cantatas; for the Bach Year 2000, the complete recording of Bach's works appeared on 172 CDs under his artistic direction.
 With his recording of Penderecki's 'Credo' he won the Grammy 2000 for best choral performance and was nominated again in 2001 for his recording of 'Deus Passus' by Wolfgang Rihm.
 On the list of his extensive discography from recent years are works by Gubaidulina, Britten's 'War Requiem', Sven-David Sandström's 'Messiah' initiated by Rilling, the Verdi Requiem and Honegger's "Jeanne d'Arc au bûcher".